anthonysharpy/sandbank/Code/CodeSamples.md

 	if ( playerData == null )
 	{
 		// They have no data.
-Set up a fresh copy.
+Set-up a fresh copy.
 		// Because these are [AutoSaved], the data will be saved automatically once we have
 		// populated the UID.
 		player.Data.UID = connection.SteamId.ToString();